tjesi/TTM4205/README.md

-**This will be the official course website for TTM4205 Secure Cryptographic Implementations during Fall of 2024.**
+**This is the official course website for TTM4205 Secure Cryptographic Implementations during Fall of 2025.**

 This course was taught for the first time during the fall semester of 2023.
-[The course material and assignments from fall 2023 can be found here](https://tjerandsilde.no/TTM4205/2023).
+The course material and assignments from earlier semesters can be found here: [2023](https://tjerandsilde.no/TTM4205/2023) and [2024](https://tjerandsilde.no/TTM4205/2024).
 Furthermore, the grade distribution in this course can be found at [karakterer.net/course/TTM4205](https://karakterer.net/course/TTM4205), and I encourage you to check out the student evaluations from [2023](evaluation/2023.pdf) and [2024](evaluation/2024.pdf).

 <base target="_blank" >